-Overseas investors can take advantage of the low in value of the pound
+Overseas investors can take advantage of the low value of the pound

-Many overseas investors have capitalised on the drop in the value of Sterling between the EU referendum and the Brexit deal to add to their portfolios.
-In London in 2021, research shows 184,000 landlords are based overseas, which marks an increase of 19% over the last five years.
+Many overseas investors have capitalised on the drop in the value of Sterling between since Brexit to add to their portfolios.
+In London in 2023, research showed almost 103,425 properties belonged to landlords based overseas.

-Commercial property in the UK is less expensive in 2020
+Commercial property in the UK is a good investment in 2024